accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/12.7/annexe.md

 #### Special cases

-There is special case management when the Website consists of a single page.
+There is special case management when the website consists of a single page.

 In this case, the requirement for a quick access link is linked to the context of the page: the presence or absence of navigation or additional content, for example.
 The criterion may be considered inapplicable where a quick access link is shown to be unnecessary.